Bountiful Bird Program

-We are working with seventeen Jr. Troop 41311 Girl Scouts from Penn Wood Elementary School 4th and 5th grades (West Chester) in locating the boxes and conducting monitoring at Okehocking.
+We worked with seventeen Jr. Troop 41311 Girl Scouts from Penn Wood Elementary School 4th and 5th grades (West Chester) in locating blue bird boxes and conducting monitoring at Okehocking.
 Their Bountiful Bird Program participation earned the Troop it’s Bronze Award, the highest honor a Girl Scout Junior can achieve.

 Do you live near or frequent Greentree Park or Okehocking Preserve?
 Are you intrigued by this program?
 If so, you can become a monitor of the Bountiful Bird Program boxes in our parks!
 Email Mary for info.

 One of the great things about the Bountiful Bird Program is that kids can experience the thrill of seeing birds "grow" from nest to fledgling as well as their adult counterparts—it's a program for all ages!